JuliaPreludes/Try.jl/README.md

 aggregate, and dead code elimination.
-However, since type inference is the main driving force in the inter-procedural analysis and optimization in the Julia compiler, `Union` return type is likely to continue to be the most effective way to communicate the intent of the code with the compiler (e.g., if a function call always succeeds, always return an `Ok{T}`).
+However, since type inference is the main driving force in the inter-procedural analysis and optimization in the Julia compiler, `Union` return type is likely to continue to be the most effective way to communicate the intent of the code to the compiler (e.g., if a function call always succeeds, always return an `Ok{T}`).

 (That said, Try.jl also contains supports for concretely-typed returned value when `Union` is not appropriate.
-This is for experimenting if such a manual "type-instability-hiding" is a viable approach at a large scale and if providing a uniform API is possible.)
+This is for experimenting if such a manual "type-instability-hiding" is a viable approach at a large scale and if providing a pleasing uniform API is possible.)

 ### Debuggable error handling